 - Do you accept transfer credits?

 - Applicants can ask to have previously taken relevant graduate level courses reviewed for transfer.
-The MPH can transfer in up to 9 credits, while the advanced certificate in foundations of public health can transfer in one class.
+With program director approval, the MPH can transfer in up to 9 credits, while the advanced certificate in foundations of public health can transfer in one class.
 These requests are only confirmed after an applicant is admitted to the programs.

 - When are classes offered?

 - Classes are offered once a week in the evenings for two hours at either 4:30 p.m. or 6:30 p.m., Monday-Thursday, at our campus in Hempstead, New York, which is located on Long Island.